tritonas00/system-tar-and-restore/README.md

 - (Optional) Boot partition

 - (Optional) Bootloader and target disk (MBR).
 Grub2 and Syslinux are both supported.
+   If a raid array is selected, the script will install the bootloader in all disks that the array contains.

 - Select Mode